andgordio/mockupless/docs/Courses/LayoutBasics/Style/text.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 Notice that this property—unlike family, size and weight—starts with `text-`, not `font-`.
-There seems to be [a justification](https://stackoverflow.com/questions/21075127/font-vs-text-in-css-property-names) of  having different prefixes for different font properties, but in reality, you just need to remember the full names of the properties to use them effectively.
+There seems to be [a justification](https://stackoverflow.com/questions/21075127/font-vs-text-in-css-property-names) for having different prefixes for different font properties, but in reality you should remember the full names of the properties, and not the justification, to prototype effectively.

 ## color